jcase069/presentations/content/blockchain/blockchain2.md

 unknown person under the pseudonym Satoshi Nakamoto, and one of the innovations it created was the blockchain.
 The term "blockchain" can be used to describe the Bitcoin implementation, or the  technology.

-### Cryptography

-- Hashing
-    - (Document) => (Number)
-- Signing
-    - (Document, Private Key) => (Document + Signature)
-    - (Document, Signature, Public Key) => (Valid?)
-- Encryption
-    - (Document, Public Key) => (Encrypted Document)
-    - (Encrypted Document, Private Key) => (Document)

-Note:
-I said before that Bitcoin depends on Cryptography to prove its safety.
-What, precisely does it need?

-- Hashing is a fast (constant-time) algorithm to compute a digital document of any length into a number.
-Any change to the document, no matter how small, must cause the new output to be markedly different, to the point that no one can successively approach a target value by subtly adjusting the document.
-This is necessary for proof-of-work above, and also for chaining together the blockchain.
-- Signing.
-Given a document and a private key, create a signature that can be transmitted along with the document.
-No one can sign a document except the holder of the private key.
-Everyone with the public key can quickly verify that only the holder of the private key could have signed the document.
-- Encryption is not actually used in Bitcoin, but it will be discussed in other applications of the technology.
-Given a Document and a Public Key, create a document that no one can read without the corresponding Private Key.

 ## Blockchain Applications